quantranfr/LEDMatrix/uno/docs/README.md

 # Control P10 32x16 Red with Arduino Uno

 Arduino is the first open-source platform for many people.
 As it has only a very limited memory, the only viable LED matrix module is a 32x16 one.
 Here I use a red monocolor one.
-The Vietnamese market only provides P10 form factor for this low resolution.
+The current (2020) Vietnamese market only provides the P10 form factor for this low resolution.

 ![](img/p10-uno.jpeg)